Trademarks are a great way to boost your business!

 Trademark disputes are one of the most common inquiries we receive from people in the fashion industry.

-Since you can start a business without trademark registration, it is often put off.Delaying trademark registration may result in a decline in brand value and the need to change important brand names and logos..
+Since you can start a business without trademark registration, it is often put off.Delaying trademark registration may result in a decline in brand value and the need to change important brand names and logos.Also

 How can you avoid getting into trouble like this and use the power of trademarks to accelerate the growth of your business?

-In this article, Attorney Yasuhiro Nakauchi, who has experience being seconded to the Trademark System Planning Office of the Trademark Division of the Japan Patent Office, will provide an easy-to-understand explanation of the basics of trademarks and the importance of strategic trademark registration for those involved in the fashion industry.
+This article provides an easy-to-understand explanation of the basics of trademarks and the importance of strategic trademark registration for those involved in the fashion industry.

 table of contents